pilicurg/nanoGallery-Server/README.md

     on the command line.
 1. Copy the index.js and files of [nanoGallery](http://nanogallery.brisbois.fr) to the server root folder
-1. Create a folder under the server root, and copy your photos into it
+1. Create a folder named *albums* under the server root, and copy your photos into it
 1. [Optional] Create thumbnail images for each album and save the them to the folder named '_thumbnail'(or whatever you wish) in each album folder.
 If this folder does not exist, the original photo will be selected as the thumbnail image.
 1. Edit the index.js and change the parameters as you wish: